 “My hope all along was that Laurie would follow me into the business and take over my firm someday,” Pat said.
 “With her raising a young family, we hadn’t fully detailed a plan for how or when that transition would happen.
 And then I had a major medical incident three years ago that moved our plan up about five years.”

-Pat’s dedicated and experienced staff swung into action as Laurie fast-tracked into her new role as advisor and leader of the business.
+Pat’s dedicated and experienced staff swung into action as Laurie fast-tracked into her new roles of financial professional and leader of the business.

 “Our plan was to wait until my kids were a little bit older before I worked on getting my licenses,” Laurie said.
 “It was scary, because there was a lot of change, a lot going on with learning more of the business and trying to manage staff and studying for my licensing tests.”